Admissions

 After admission

 Where possible, service users will retain their own GP and, if appropriate, continue to attend their usual Optical and Dental practices.
 Where people have moved away from their GP catchment area, a new GP is provided locally.
 If service users are unable to attend their usual Dental and Optical practices, the Home will arrange for these services to be provided by domiciliary services.
-A Chiropodist provides services at the Home every six weeks.
+A Chiropodist provides services at the Home every six to eight weeks.

 The Home does not accept people on emergency placement.